 The grayling weekend changes location each year.
-It was held on the Itchen in 2017 and the Test in 2018.
+It was held on the River Itchen in 2017, the River Test in 2018 and the River Kennet in 2019.
 The fishing is primarily on exclusive beats and is kindly donated by our supporters.

 For both the trout and grayling weekends we charge around £50 per day per angler.
 The funds raised are used to support our habitat work.

 We are very fortunate in having a huge number of volunteers.
 Those that wish to get involved in practical work in their local area will tend to link up with one of our local project partners and the local WTT Conservation Officer.

 We also have a group of ‘core volunteers’ who take on specific roles and tasks for the WTT – see our Who’s Who page.